-Understanding, hiring for, and cultivating creativity could be the key to growing your business.
+Understanding, hiring for, and cultivating a culture could be the key to growing your park or FEC business.

-Nearly every operator in every business finds themselves considering how to find, develop or keep their competitive edge.
-When asked, “what makes the difference between you and your competitors?” many managers, especially those in the family entertainment industry, will automatically answer, “it’s our people that make the difference.”
+Nearly every operator in every park or FEC finds themselves considering how to find, develop or keep their competitive edge.
+When asked, “what makes the difference between you and your competitors?” many managers, especially those in the family entertainment center industry, will automatically answer, “it’s our people that make the difference.”

 1. Believe the hype.